casagou/joa/index.md

 * Configured Data Acquisition System (DAS), prepared post-analysis report templates, created real-time display interfaces and automated test sequences to meet customer needs.
 * Defined the relevant engine and facility parameters to be measured and calculated by the Data Acquisition System (DAS) for engine turbine testing.
 * Designed the customer's operations consoles and the integration of HMI to control and monitor the DAS and facility equipment.
-* Prepared/Supervised and reviewed technical documents: Engineering Specifications (ES), Design Briefs (DB), drawings (GA), Purchase Requests (PR), and Engineering Coordination Memos (ECM) for data acquisition software components, control/test systems, console design, and customer support.
 * Developed verification and test plans.
 Wrote and ran in-house and on-site Acceptance Test Procedures (ATP) with customers to validate deliverables that comply with contract technical and commercial requirements.
+* Prepared/Supervised and reviewed technical documents: Engineering Specifications (ES), Design Briefs (DB), drawings (GA), Purchase Requests (PR), and Engineering Coordination Memos (ECM) for data acquisition software components, control/test systems, console design, and customer support.
 * Supported customer's operations of GT engine testing during and beyond the commissioning phase (Field Service Representative) for extended periods (6+ months).
 Troubleshoot system behaviour anomalies, determine root cause, and the appropriate technical resolution.
 * Provided on-site and remote customer training in collaboration with Customer Service.
 * Supported and prepared bids, proposals or tenders.

-## Combustion & Pollutant Emissions Engineer - Aerothermal (intern)
+## Combustion & Pollutant Emissions Engineer — Aerothermal (intern)

-### Siemens Canada (formerly Rolls-Royce Canada), Research and Technology | Montreal (QC), Canada | January 2013 — August 2013
+### Siemens Canada (formerly Rolls-Royce Canada) — Research and Technology | Montreal (QC), Canada | January 2013 — December 2013

 * Operated pollutants measurements with gas analyzers - FTIR/FID/O2 CEMS (Continuous Emission Monitoring Systems) - on Gas Turbine testbeds.
 * Improved emissions data processing and analysis of non-conventional pollutants emissions.